 Who is behind Kumita?

-The Kumita campaign is the product of sexual health experts from Väestöliitto and The National Institute for Health and Welfare.
+The Kumita campaign is the product of sexual health experts from Väestöliitto.
 The campaign material is based on many years’ experience in working with customers, as well as on research done among youth and adolescents.
 The ideology behind the campaign comprises the WHO’s joint European guidelines on sexual education, knowledge on adolescents’ psychophysical and sexual development, and sexual rights.

 Where is Kumita happening?

 With the Kumita campaign, teenagers get to play games, download a roleplay-type application to their mobiles and take part in discussions on social media (Facebook, Instagram) as well as contribute with material themselves.
 Eighth graders will receive one campaign condom each from their school nurses in the fall 2018.

 The Kumita website has links to all available material and there’s also campaign information for parents and experts.

 There are various obstacles associated with purchasing and using condoms.
 Kumita aims to remove these obstacles and enhance the image of the condom.
 The goal with Kumita is to make it easier for young people to familiarize themselves with condoms.
 The campaign also engcourages making it basic practise to buy and use condoms as part of taking care of oneself.
 The campaign respects the fact that teenagers develop at their own pace and it doesn’t infringe on this.
 Most young people are interested in matters regarding sex long before they have their first sexual experience.
 It’s important, that they are given expert information and that this is provided in a safe way.
 Kumita’s material incorporates humour as a way of making it easier for people to approach new, possibly even unsettling and exciting issues.